Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Originating from Japan, emojis have made their way into the Unicode character set and are now supported by desktop computers as well as iOS and Android mobile devices.

-The emojis feature was first introduced in WordPress 4.2 and the primary reason for adding this feature was to add native support for Chinese, Japanese, and Korean language character sets.
+This feature was first introduced in WordPress 4.2 and the primary reason for adding it was to add native support for Chinese, Japanese, and Korean language character sets.

 By default, your WordPress website loads an additional JavaScript file and some CSS to add emoji support.